Best beauty deals at Amazon right now: From CeraVe to ghd

 The Kérastase hair oil has built up quite the fan base and was even named the best hair oil in our guide to the best ones to buy.
 “Hero ingredients include amla extract, camellia and argan oil which all help to strengthen strands, stimulate hair growth and even prevent premature pigment loss, meaning it works to keep grey hairs at bay,” shared our tester.
 Adding, “It also acts as a heat protector up to 230C, seals split ends and instantly adds shine while smoothing strands and fighting frizz.”
 So, a price cut of almost 30 per cent is sure to make it more tempting.

-This Rimmel mascara was a standout bargain buy in last year’s Amazon spring sale, and you can once again pick it up with a discount.
+This Rimmel mascara was a standout bargain buy in last year’s Amazon spring sale but this year’s sale has seen an even better saving as you can now snap it up for less than £1.
+Yes, you read that right, this beauty buy will set you back just 90p and it’s probably one of the lowest price picks we’ve ever seen.
 Enriched with vitamin E and hydrogels, it’s said to help strengthen and soften your lashes while coating them in product, helping to make them look thicker and longer.
-Even better, it’s currently reduced by 35 per cent.
+Who could say no at this price point?

 St.Tropez self tan classic bronzer mousse foam: Was £30.50, now £11.93, Amazon.co.uk